National Gallery (Photo: Derek Speirs)

 Artist in Schools Scheme (Local Authorities)

-The Artist in Schools Scheme facilitates a professional artist to make a series of visits to a school in his/her local county, to work with students on a specific project.
+The Artists in Schools Scheme facilitates a professional artist to make a series of visits to a school in his/her local county, to work with students on a specific project.
 Projects can range across artforms.

 Most local authorities run this scheme.
 Please contact your local arts officer for more information.